UnwrittenFun/svelte.app/README.md

 # svelte.app

-A directory of real world examplesites written using svelte
+A directory of real world example sites written using svelte.

 This is the code that powers [svelte.app](https://svelte.app).